Health & Wellness

 Be sure to check the ingredients

 When it comes to marshmallows, chances are your dog doesn’t care if they’re charred or golden brown.
 But should pet parents offer dogs these sweet treats?
-Fetch pet expert, Dr. Aliya McCullough, broke it down for us.
+Veterinarian and pet health advocate Dr. Aliya McCullough breaks it down for us.

 Which marshmallows are safe to eat?